microsoft/CSS-Exchange/docs/M365/MDO/ResendFailedMail.md

 Install-Module -Name Microsoft.Graph.Mail
 ```

-3. An App is registered in Azure Active Directory to interact with the Microsoft Graph API specifically to run this script.
+3. An App must be registered in Azure Active Directory to interact with the Microsoft Graph API specifically to run this script.

-    - Register a Microsoft Azure app in your tenant here: <br>https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade
+    - You can register a Microsoft Azure app in your tenant here: <br>https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade

       - Click **New registration**.
       - Provide a name and account type.